‘Personal data’ is essentially information from which an individual person can be identified.

 We may also supplement the information collected with other information that we obtain from our dealings with you or which we receive from other organisations, such as our commercial partners, and group companies.

-We may profile your use of the Site and communications you agree to receive, and automated processes also assess your eligibility when you request a subscription to iFollow.
+We may profile your use of the Online Facilities and communications you agree to receive, and automated processes also assess your eligibility when you request a subscription to iFollow.

 Several legal grounds apply to our use of your data, depending on which of the above purposes we use it for.
 These may include where: you consent; we need to perform any contract with you; we need to comply with legal requirements; or as necessary for our legitimate interests, but balanced against your rights.